pagopa/pagopa-gpd-upload/README.md

 This microservice has the responsibility of handling the upload of the files holding debt positions.
 It allows the creditor institutions to:
-- Upload file
+- CRUD operations on Debt Positions through zip file Upload
-- Get file upload status
+- Get Debt Positions massive Upload status
+- Get Debt Positions massive Upload report

 TODO: generate a index with this tool: https://ecotrust-canada.github.io/markdown-toc/